 Myth: Checking your own credit creates a hard inquiry

-The CFPB says your request for your credit report is a soft inquiry and does not affect your credit score.
+Your request for your credit report is a soft inquiry and does not affect your credit score.

 Myth: One hard inquiry ruins your score

-Experian says a single hard inquiry usually takes fewer than 5 points off a FICO Score, and the impact is usually temporary.
+A single hard inquiry usually takes fewer than 5 points off a FICO Score, and the impact is usually temporary.
+A single credit inquiry from a lender will have little impact.

 Myth: You should never apply for credit because hard inquiries exist